cksystemsteaching/selfie/book.md

 Hit the spacebar to scroll down.
 Hitting q for quit gets you out.
 Hard to believe, but all you see there will become clear by reading this book, and, most importantly, that is all there is you need to worry about.
 Selfie is *self-contained*.
 There is no need to look at any other code to understand it.
 By the way, the best way to read, and eventually write code is to use an advanced text editor.
 We recommend to use the *Atom* text editor, which is free, or the *Sublime Text* editor, which is not free.
 Selfie and this book was written on Sublime Text.
 Now, let us try something really cool:

 ```
-./selfie -c selfie.c -m 1 -c selfie.c
+./selfie -c selfie.c -m 2 -c selfie.c
 ```

 This takes a few minutes to complete depending on how fast your machine is but just wait for it.
-Now selfie translated itself and then ran the resulting machine code to translate itself again.
+Now selfie self-compiled and then ran the resulting machine code (using the `-m 2` option) to self-compile again.
 In other words, the Lego brick factory built another Lego brick factory that looks like the original and then opened that factory to build yet another Lego brick factory that again looks like the original.
-To familiarize yourself with the system further, take a few more selfies, I mean try the other examples mentioned in the README on selfie's homepage as well.
+There are more examples mentioned in the README on selfie's homepage that you may want to try out on your machine.

 Why is all this more than just a strange game played by computer science wizards?
 The reason is that the programming language in which selfie's source code is written is *Turing-complete*, that is, it is *universal* in the sense that any existing computer program but also any program that may ever be written in the future can also be written in that language.
 It may be cumbersome to do that but in principle this is possible.
 In other words, if you understand that language and in particular how its meaning is constructed you know what any computer can do now and in the future but also what computers cannot do, no matter how fancy they might become, even though there are always ways to circumvent the impossible by doing something good enough for its purpose.